NetFoundry/azure-deploy/NetworkLoadBalancer/OCI/README.md

 **PREREQUISITES**

-    Need to Create 2 Customer Hosted Edge Routers on your NF Network using the follwing link [Get Reg Keys](https://nfconsole.io/login) and copy registration keys in the input variables file under nf_router_registration_key_list.
+    Need to Create 2 Customer Hosted Edge Routers on your NF Network using the following link [Get Reg Keys](https://nfconsole.io/login) and copy registration keys in the input variables file under nf_router_registration_key_list.

 **STEPS**

     If you need such HA set up in more than one region, you can rerun it more than once.
 Just don't forget to change the region name.
+The next iteration of this deployment plan could be to  modify the input variables into a list, so one can deploy network load balancers in multiple regions at a time.
+This would also help with keeping the latet state of the deployed plan in one location for the entire network.

 1. Install Terraform